chubchubsancho/ansible-pi-hole/README.md

 * `pi_hole_dhcp_ntp_sync_rtc_set` - (default: false) - Should FTL update a real-time clock (RTC) if available?
 * `pi_hole_dhcp_ntp_sync_rtc_device` - (default: "") - Path to the RTC device to update.
 Leave empty for auto-discovery.
 Possible values are: Path to the RTC device, e.g., "/dev/rtc0"
 * `pi_hole_dhcp_ntp_sync_rtc_utc` - (default: true) - Should the RTC be set to UTC?

+## Define pi-hole resolver configuration

+* `pi_hole_resolver_resolveipv4` - (default: true) - Should FTL try to resolve IPv4 addresses to hostnames?
+* `pi_hole_resolver_resolveipv6` - (default: true) - Should FTL try to resolve IPv6 addresses to hostnames?
+* `pi_hole_resolver_networknames` - (default: true) - Control whether FTL should use the fallback option to try to obtain client names from checking the network table.
+This behavior can be disabled with this option.
+Assume an IPv6 client without a host names.
+However, the network table knows - though the client's MAC address - that this is the same device where we have a host name for another IP address (e.g., a DHCP server managed IPv4 address).
+In this case, we use the host name associated to the other address as this is the same device.
+* `pi_hole_resolver_refreshnames` - (default: "IPV4_ONLY") - With this option, you can change how (and if) hourly PTR requests are made to check for changes in client and upstream server hostnames.
+Possible values are:
+  * "IPV4_ONLY" Do hourly PTR lookups only for IPv4 addresses.
+This is the new default since Pi-hole FTL v5.3.2.
+It should resolve issues with more and more very short-lived PE IPv6 addresses coming up in a lot of networks
+  * "ALL" Do hourly PTR lookups for all addresses.
+This was the default until FTL v5.3(.1).
+It has been replaced as it can create a lot of PTR queries for those with many IPv6 addresses in their networks.
+  * "UNKNOWN" Only resolve unknown hostnames.
+Already existing hostnames are never refreshed i.e., there will be no PTR queries made for clients where hostnames are known.
+This also means that known hostnames will not be updated once known
+  * "NONE" Don't do any hourly PTR lookups.
+This means we look host names up exactly once (when we first see a client) and never again.
+You may miss future changes of host names.